-Reykjavik may be best known as the gateway to Iceland’s natural wonders, but it’s also a vibrant city that’s home to a number of hotels that are redefining contemporary luxury.
+Reykjavik may be best known as the gateway to Iceland’s natural wonders, but it’s also a vibrant city home to several hotels redefining contemporary luxury.

-Still, we’ve only selected our favorite hotels, all within a five-minute walk from the heart of Reykjavik, the Rainbow Street that runs from the famous Hallgrimskirkja church to the main street of Laugavegur.
+Still, we’ve only selected our favorite hotels, all within five-minute walking distance from the heart of Reykjavik, the Rainbow Street that runs from the famous Hallgrimskirkja church to the main street of Laugavegur.
 This is also where you’ll find our favorite date-worthy Reykjavik restaurants.

-Pack your bags, here are the 5 best hotels in Reykjavik, plus a bonus splurge-worthy resort you won’t want to miss!
+Pack your bags; here are the five best hotels in Reykjavik, plus a bonus splurge-worthy resort you won’t want to miss!

 Historic Luxury – Hotel Borg